alfredapp/applescript-dictionaries-workflow/README.md

 ![Alfred results for asdic m](Workflow/images/about/asdicm.png)

 The first run will take a few seconds to find the dictionaries, but subsequent runs will be instant.
-Updating the dictionaries list is done automatically but can be forced with `:applescriptdictionariesforceupdate`.
+Updating the dictionaries list is done automatically but can be forced with the `:applescriptdictionariesforceupdate` keyword.